 Whenever you have water overflowing your entire gutter system.
 That is a for sure sign that you have clogged downspouts throughout your gutter system.
 All that water has to go somewhere, and if the drain is plugged then it will eventually overflow.
 If your gutters are completely filled with water like this, they are pulling themselves loose from the wall.
 Therefore if you see this happening you’ll want to get the gutters cleaned before expensive damages occur.

-In the photo above you can see the three different seams that are marked.
-All downspout sections are sleeve style.
-That means they become thinner on one end and slide into the next section.
+Sleeve style downspout sections tend to become thinner on one end and slide into the next section.
 Water can leak from any of these seams.
 Especially if any sections were sleeved the wrong direction.
 When something is sleeved in the wrong direction, that means the thinner section is pointed up instead of down.

 As you may have guessed water leaking from the elbows is also an indication of clogs in the downspout elbows.
 However sometimes the elbows weren’t pushed back together tight enough last time they were cleaned.
 If you can see any sort of gap or if the water is pouring through the elbows then it may be loose and need to be pushed back together or re-secured.